s-parvizi/example-codes/spring-test/README.md

 - Injecting Mocks with @MockBean
 - Adding Beans with @Import, @Import(other.namespace.Foo.class)
 - Creating a Custom @SpringBootApplication, @SpringBootTest(classes = CustomApplication.class) and @ConditionalOnProperty

+**@WebMvcTest:**
+@SpringBootTest is the general test annotation.
+If you're looking for something that does the same thing prior to 1.4, that's the one you should use.
+It does not use slicing at all which means it'll start your full application context and not customize component scanning at all.

+@WebMvcTest is only going to scan the controller you've defined and the MVC infrastructure.
+That's it.
+So if your controller has some dependency to other beans from your service layer, the test won't start until you either load that config yourself or provide a mock for it.
+This is much faster as we only load a tiny portion of your app.
+This annotation uses slicing.

 ---
 https://reflectoring.io/spring-boot-test/